rozensoftware/rozbie/README.md

 ## Project

-The presented soluction consists of two project:
+The presented solution consists of two project:

 1. Rozbie malware written in Rust.
 It is a program that must be run in the target system to give an intruder an access to the system's command line console.
 2. Rozbie Farm is a server in which you can execute commands to run on infected with Rozbie computers.
+It can handle multiple instances of Rozbie.

 ![Rozbie Farm](https://github.com/rozensoftware/rozbie/blob/master/RozbieFarm.jpg)

 ## Installation

 It is up to you how you install Rozbie on the target computer.
-In the following updates you should find information how to do it.
 On successful run the Rozbie will add itself to the Windows current user autorun.
-It should start up after the user logged into system.
+It should run after the user logged into system.
 When it is there it will try to connect to The Rozbie Farm application once per 3 seconds.
 You should be able to type DOS commands in the Rozbie Farm appliaction to be executed on the infected computer.